 For this section of our analysis, we will be analyzing the distribution and descriptive statistics for each variable in our analysis.
-Firstly, we will be looking into the distribution for each variable by creating histograms for numeric variables and bar charts for categorical variables.
+Firstly, we will be looking into the distribution for each variable by creating histograms for numeric variables and bar charts and relative frequency tables for categorical variables.

 Table 1: Descriptive Stats